openpublishoperation/mim-docs-psprocessing/mim-cmdlets/MIMPAM/vlatest/New-PAMRole.md

 ```

 ### -AvailabilityWindowEnabled
-Indicates the role can only be activated during a specified time interval
+Indicates the role can only be activated during a specified time interval.

 ```yaml
 Type: SwitchParameter